yubozhao/kfserving/docs/samples/bentoml/README.md

     saved_path = iris_classifier_service.save()
 ```

-Save and run above code or run the following command to create the iris classifier
+The sample code above can be found in the BentoML repository, run the code with the
-BentoService SavedBundle
+following command:

 ```bash
 git clone git@github.com:bentoml/BentoML.git